-New Elizabethan School is fully inclusive, allowing students to access a range of subjects, enriched by learning activities that nurture personal development and student's character.
-Students have opportunities to develop their own individual interests through experiences that stretch beyond the classroom and the active promotion of spiritual, moral, social and cultural development.
+Grateley House School is fully inclusive, allowing students to access a broad and balanced range of subjects, enriched by learning activities that nurture personal development and student's character.
+Students have opportunities to development their special interests and talents through a personal development curriculum, which provides experiences that stretch beyond the classroom walls and actively promote spiritual, moral, social and cultural development.